 Let’s see why Winter is one of the most wonderful times of the year to visit Zion National Park in Utah!

-Important update for 2022: Advanced reservations for the Zion Canyon shuttle bus have been discontinued as of May 1st 2021.
-But you will need a permit to hike past Scout Lookout to Angels Landing as of April 2022.
-Visit the NPS website get your permit.
+Important update for 2023: Advanced reservations for the Zion Canyon shuttle bus remain discontinued (since May 1st 2021).
+However, a permit is required to hike past Scout Lookout to Angels Landing any time of the year with seasonal and day-before lottery options

 *Please note this post may contain affiliate links.
 If you click on one, we may earn a small commission at no extra cost to you.
 Thank you for supporting the free content we provide!
 Read more in our disclosure policy.*